SirsiMaster/Assiduous/docs/QR_SYSTEM_TEST_PLAN.md

 ## Profile & User QR Acceptance Test

+> NOTE: This section is now wired to Task 19 (P8.1) in the development plan.
+Execute these tests after all profile and QR coding/backfill work is complete.

 ### Overview
 These tests validate the end-to-end profile system and user QR flows for all personas (client, agent, admin).
 Run them after all profile-related development (18-task plan) is complete.